What's the Difference Between Reinstatement and Payoff in Foreclosure?

 It's a Good Idea to Reinstate As Soon As Possible

 It's risky to wait until the last minute to reinstate your loan.
-The foreclosure sale will proceed if your funds aren't delivered on time.
+The foreclosure sale will proceed if your funds aren't delivered by the deadline.
 So, if a delay in the courier service happens or a bank processing error occurs, you could lose your home when the funds don't arrive in time.

 To pay off a loan, you must find out the exact amount needed to satisfy the total loan amount.
 Request a "payoff quote" from your servicer, which is also sometimes called a "payoff letter" or "payoff statement."

-The payoff letter will include exactly how much you must pay by a specified date to satisfy the debt.
+The payoff letter will include exactly how much you must pay by a specified date (a "good through" date) to satisfy the debt.
 The quote will include the unpaid principal balance and interest, plus any fees and costs.
 The fees and costs are similar to those listed above for a reinstatement.

 Deadline to Pay Off the Loan